macroevolution/bamm-dev-guide/source/design.rst

 ``void updateParameterOnTree()``
     Call the appropriate methods to update the model parameters on the tree.

+To create a new proposal that changes an event's parameter value, subclass from *EventParameterProposal* and implement its virtual methods.
 For an example of a class implementing these methods, see the *LambdaInitProposal* class.